MrBubune/IntroToML_Regression/README.md

 - **Random Forest Regressor**

 ## Dataset
 The dataset used is `cali-housing.csv`, which contains features related to California housing prices, including numerical and categorical variables.
+Source: https://www.kaggle.com/datasets/shibumohapatra/house-price

 ## Preprocessing
 The following preprocessing steps are applied: